Supersonic-Sites/BrightestDaysV2/content/_index.md

     desc: We are passionate business owners who love to transform people's homes and businesses by making giving them a fresh look .
-Brightest Days painting services has been growing by leaps and bounds and now is serving Ucluelet, Tofino and Port Alberni for residential and we also travel BC wide for large commercial projects.
+Brightest Days painting services has been growing by leaps and bounds and now is serving Ucluelet, Tofino for residential and we also travel BC wide for large commercial projects.
 At our core we’ve grown along side our customers, responding to their needs and requirements.
 We go out of our way to help you get the results you want.
     aos_select: true
     title: We Founded Brightest Days To Increase People's Quality Of Life
     type: img_half_right